grafana/k6registry/docs/registry.md

 If it is missing from the registry source, it will be set with the default `community` value during generation.

-### Products

-The `products` property contains the names of the k6 products in which the extension is available.

-Some extensions are not available in all k6 products.
-This may be for a technological or business reason, or the functionality of the extension may not make sense in the given product.

-Possible values:

-  - **oss**: Extensions are available in *k6 OSS*
-  - **cloud**: Extensions are available in *Grafana Cloud k6*

-If the property is missing or empty in the source of the registry, it means that the extension is only available in the *k6 OSS* product.
-In this case, the registry will be filled in accordingly during generation.

 ### Example registry

 ```yaml file=example.yaml